cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 a `CLIContext` which should have all of these fields pre-populated.

-Each client method should then use one of the `Init` methods to re-initialize the pre-populated `CLIContext`. `tx.GenerateOrBroadcastTx` can then be used to generate or broadcast a transaction.
+Each client method should then use one of the `Init` methods to re-initialize the pre-populated `CLIContext`. `tx.GenerateOrBroadcastTx` can be used to generate or broadcast a transaction.
 For example:

 ```go